-1000/000040 ;UNDERLIN E OPE ENS PC-1 RELA FIVE 001042 /052470 ;LOCATION AND PRINTS ITS CONTENTS.
+;UNDERLINE OPENS PC-RELATIVE ;LOCATION AND PRINTS ITS CONTENTS.

-If the contents of the currently-open location contain an odd value when the underline command is issued, the referenced location is not on a word boundary, and so is opened as a byte, as shown in the following sequences:
+If the currently-open location contains an odd value when the underline command is issued, the referenced location is not on a word boundary, and so is opened as a byte, as shown in the following sequences:

+$\frac{0,232/012345}{0,012601/041}$ -

-0,232/012345 0,012601 /061 - ;PC-RELATIVE ADDRESS IS CALCULATED, ;CALCULATED ADDRESS IS THAT OF A ;BYTE.
-0,422/000001 0,000425 /025 - ;SAME AS ABOVE.
+;PC-RELATIVE ADDRESS IS CALCULATED, ;CALCULATED ADDRESS IS THAT OF A ;BYTE.

+; SAME AS ABOVE.

-When the command form k is used, the expression value k modifies the contents of the currently-open location, and this new value is then used in the calculation of the PC-relative address of the location to be opened and printed, as shown in the following sequences:
+When the command form k{-} is used, the expression value k modifies the contents of the currently-open location, and this new value is then used in the calculation of the PC-relative address of the location to be opened and printed, as shown in the following sequences:

-0,232/012345 123456 ;LOCATION 232, RELATIVE TO

-- ;RELOCATION REGISTER 0, IS

-;OPENED AND MODIFIED TO

-;CONTAIN 123456, FOLLOWED BY
+;LOCATION 232, RELATIVE TO ;RELOCATION REGISTER 0, IS ;OPENED AND MODIFIED TO ;CONTAIN 123456, FOLLOWED BY ;UNDERLINE COMMAND.

-;UNDERLINE COMMAND.

-0,123712 /020301 ;PC-RELATIVE LOCATION IS

-;OPENED AND PRINTED.
+;PC-RELATIVE LOCATION IS ;OPENED AND PRINTED.

-3.2.7 Open Absolute or Relocatable Location: @ or k@
+3.2.7 Open Absolute Location: @ or k@